grafana/agent/docs/sources/flow/reference/components/pyroscope.scrape.md

 #### `scrape_interval` argument

+The `scrape_interval` typically refers to the frequency with which {{< param "PRODUCT_NAME" >}} collects performance profiles from the monitored targets.
+It represents the time interval between consecutive scrapes or data collection events.
+This parameter is important for controlling the trade-off between resource usage and the freshness of the collected data.

 If `scrape_interval` is short:
 * Advantages:
   * Fewer profiles may be lost if the application being scraped crashes.